lukasroegner/homebridge-nello/README.md

 # homebridge-nello

-This project contains a homebridge plugin for the smart intercom nello.io.
-All your nello.io locks are dynamically added to HomeKit as accessories with the LockMechanism service.
+This project is a homebridge plugin for the smart intercom nello.io.
+All your nello.io locks are dynamically added to HomeKit as lock accessories.

 ## Installation

-It's recommended to create a new dedicated nello.io account in order to prevent doubled notification if you open the door over HomeKit.
+It's recommended to create a new dedicated nello.io account in order to prevent duplicated notifications if you open the door over the Home app.
 It's also possible to use your own account with this plugin.

 Install the plugin via npm: